adi0709/Banking-Service-Test-Suite/README.md

 3. Generates gRPC stubs
 4. Runs the complete test suite

-The CI pipeline triggers on every push to any branch.
+The CI pipeline triggers on every push to any branch and can also be configured to use Docker for consistent environments across different CI runners.

 ## 🧩 Test Utilities